sagemath/trac_to_gh/Issue 5793.md

 # Issue 5793: [with patch, needs review] New algorithm for Max Clique in Graph class using Cython

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5793

 Original creator: ncohen